Trading Strategy

 7. The 5% rule

-An oldie but a goody, the Wall Street Journal had a weekend feature back in 2013 titled, Investing for the Fun of It.
+The 5% rule is to allocate no more than 5% of your portfolio to personal trading and invest the rest in low-cost index funds.
+An oldie but a goody, the Wall Street Journal had a weekend feature back in 2013 titled Investing for the Fun of It (subscription required).
 Here's an excerpt:

 "Win or lose, the key to using play money safely is to make sure it involves a sum the investor can live without.

-Enjoy the fun of gambling and the thrill of the chase, but not with your rent money and certainly not with college education funds for your children, nor with your retirement nest egg," John Bogle, Vanguard's founder, wrote in "The Little Book of Common Sense Investing," published in 2007.
+“Enjoy the fun of gambling and the thrill of the chase, but not with your rent money and certainly not with college education funds for your children, nor with your retirement nest egg," John Bogle, Vanguard's founder, wrote in "The Little Book of Common Sense Investing," published in 2007.

-Mr. Bogle wrote that what he called "funny money" should amount to no more than 5% of a person's investments.
+Bogle wrote that what he called “funny money” should amount to no more than 5% of a person's investments.
 Some experts put the limit lower.
 Mr. Malkiel says it depends upon the investor's individual circumstances.

-Getting the proportion wrong is one risk.
+“Getting the proportion wrong is one risk.
 Another is that an investor will lose, for example, 5% of his or her money and think, "I was so, so close.
 Let me take another 5%," Mr. Statman says.
 The temptation to keep on trying to win is common, he says, and some people find it hard to resist."

-6. The power of compounded returns
+6. The power of steady, compounding returns

-Fun fact: over any 20 year period since 1926, the S&P 500 has never returned a loss.
+Fun fact: The S&P 500 has never returned a loss over any 20-year period.

-Lesson: The earlier you can start investing (ideally in low cost index funds), the better.
+Lesson: The earlier you can start investing (ideally in low-cost index funds), the better.
 The power of compounded returns over the course of several decades cannot be underestimated.

-5. Taking tips from people "smarter" than you is a terrible idea
+5. Taking tips from people ‘smarter’ than you is a terrible idea

 Hot stock tips are everywhere, and unfortunately no matter how experienced you are, it can be really hard to pass up a great buy tip, especially if the person has apparent access to some "behind the scenes" information no one else knows about.